lemotdesign/one-click-hugo-cms/site/content/about/_index.md

     imageUrl: /img/about-reinvest-profits.jpg
 about:
   - text: >-
-      At Conquer Termites, we're not just a pest control company; we're your local guardians against termites and pests.
+      Conquer Termites has been servicing homeowners on the Gold Coast for over 20 years.

+      Our growth and reputation has come from listening to our customers and understanding their needs.

       Our commitment to safeguarding homes on the Gold Coast has been recognized with the prestigious AEMPA Pest Industry Award, crowning us as Australia's Best Pest Control Company for 2023.
-    heading: Welcome to Conquer Termites Pest Management
+    heading: Welcome to Conquer Termites Pest Management - Gold Coast
     imageUrl: img/angry-termites-on-the-gold-coast.jpg
   - heading: What makes Conquer Termites great?
     text: >-